 - 114.1.
 Some spells and abilities require their controller to choose one or more targets for them.
-The targets are object(s), player(s), and/or zone(s) the spell or ability will affect.
+The targets are object(s) and/or player(s) the spell or ability will affect.
 These targets are declared as part of the process of putting the spell or ability on the stack.
-The targets can't be changed except by another spell or ability that explicitly says it can do so. - 114.1a An instant or sorcery spell is targeted if its spell ability identifies something it will affect by using the phrase "target [something]," where the "something" is a phrase that describes an object, player, or zone.
+The targets can't be changed except by another spell or ability that explicitly says it can do so. - 114.1a An instant or sorcery spell is targeted if its spell ability identifies something it will affect by using the phrase "target [something]," where the "something" is a phrase that describes an object and/or player.
 The target(s) are chosen as the spell is cast; see rule 601.2c.
 (If an activated or triggered ability of an instant or sorcery uses the word target, that ability is targeted, but the spell is not.)